alwell/alwell.github.io/_posts/2023-06-01-Bare-Insight.md

+---
+layout: post
+title: Buddha-Genius of the Ancient World
+---

 Hi Azita, All

 In this morning’s Zoom discussion you quoted the following passage from a footnote to para 14 of Ch XV of The Path of Purification (a translation of the Visuddhimagga):